 All of the wizards in Magicka, including NPCs and the Big Bad, have their faces permanently hidden in the darkness of their hoods, with the exception of Vlad (who is not a vampire).
 In fact, every set of robes you can get for your wizards has the same hood, resulting in the same face-hiding.
 Strangely, they're all still surprisingly expressive.

 The Mortal Kombat series has a few examples, most notably the various ninjas, though a couple of them have appeared unmasked, and Kabal.
 In Kabal's case, it's because his face was scarred in an attack by Shao Kahn's death squads that requires him to constantly wear a mask that doubles as a respirator.
 One of his fatalities does involve him removing the mask, causing his opponent to literally die of fright upon seeing his uncovered face.
-A pre-scarring Kabal appeared without a mask in Shaolin Monks, but it doesn't really count snce that game is not canon to the main series.
+A pre-scarring Kabal appeared without a mask in Shaolin Monks, but it doesn't really count since that game is not canon to the main series.
 He has a slightly different face in Mortal Kombat 9.
 The new canonical story mode reveals that he has pale, almost grayish skin and dark hair with piercing light green eyes.
 This all naturally goes out the window when he is once again nearly burned to death, reverting him to the familiar scarred, burned complexion.

 A few of the characters from Killing Floor wear gas masks, or otherwise face-obscuring fashion, the aforementioned Pyro even being one (technically two) of them.
 The most famous of these, however, is without a doubt the ever popular Mr. Foster◊, whose gas mask was apparently impressive enough that the Pyro decided to get one just like it◊.

 Shadar from Ni no Kuni is not unlike the page image, right up to his final moments.